Events & Exhibits

 FullSizeRender(1)

-The saddle Gerritse wore while riding her favorite horse, Prince.
+The saddle Mary Gerritse wore with her horse, Prince.

 The exhibit will also feature recently donated items from local businesses from way back when, and well as donated images taken by Frank Woodfield.